tbeets/my-store/README.md

 ## Store Database

-The default stores data is in comma-delimited (CSV) format with some double-quoted strings that may contain commas.
+Bootstrap store data is in comma-delimited (CSV) format with some double-quoted strings that may contain commas.

 | Column | Value |
 | ------ | ----- |